shahariaazam/personal-blog/_posts/2013-09-23-enable-ftp-passive-mode-in-pureftp.md

 Save the changes to the configuration file.

 Now restart pureFtp and you can connect to your FTP server with Passive mode.

+To enable passive mode on your centOS powered cPanel server please read [this post](http://blog.shahariaazam.com/enable-ftp-passive-mode-in-pureftp-in-cpanel)